 Figure 1.2.: Domenico Pacini.

+Taken from https://commons.wikimedia.org/wiki/File:APacini\measurement.jpg

-Taken from https://commons.wikimedia.org/wiki/File%3APacini_measurement.jpg 1911-1912 Victor Hess makes measurements from balloons up to an altitude of 5.2 km.
+1911-1912 Victor Hess makes measurements from balloons up to an altitude of 5.2 km.
 He measures an increasing charge with increasing altitude.

-Figure 1.3.: Victor F. Hess, center, departing from Vienna about 1911. - 1913 The results by Hess were confirmed by the young Werner Kolhörster during different flights up to 9.2 km. - 1924-1926 Millikan first questioned the existence of cosmic rays after flight above Texas up to 15 km (the results were blured by the latitude geomagnetic effect, see below).
+Figure 1.3.: Victor F. Hess, center, departing from Vienna about 1911.

+- 1913 The results by Hess were confirmed by the young Werner Kolhörster during different flights up to 9.2 km. - 1924-1926 Millikan first questioned the existence of cosmic rays after flight above Texas up to 15 km (the results were blured by the latitude geomagnetic effect, see below).
 "We conclude, therefore, that there exists no such penetrating radiation as we have assumed" [2].

 By using unmanned balloons to perform experiments at even higher altitude, Millikan completely changed his mind and coins the expression 'cosmic rays'. "... all this constitutes pretty unambiguous evidence that the high altitude rays do not originate in our atmosphere, very certainly not in the lower nine-tenhs of it, and justify the designation 'cosmic rays'" [3].

 Backed by US media, Millikan moved to take the glory of the discovery, which triggered an angry answer by Hess [4]: "...The recent determination by Millikan and his colleagues of the high penetrating power of high-altitude radiation has been an occasion for American scientific journals such as 'Science' and 'Scientific Monthly' to propose to name the name 'Millikan Rays'.
 As his work is merely a confirmation and extension of the results obtained by Gockel, myself and Kolhörster from 1910 to 1913 using balloon borne measurements of the rays, this appellation should be rejected as it is misleading and unjustified....

 1927 The geomagnetic effect on the cosmic rays was discovered by J. Clay [5].
 As the interstellar charged particles that approach at the level of the equator have to travel in a direction perpendicular to the earth magnetic field, they are deflected away through the Lorentz force and only very energetic particles reach the earth.
 Near the poles, incoming particles have a higher probability that their trajectory is along the magnetic lines and therefore will not sense the Lorentz force.

-Figure 1.4.: Change of cosmic radiation as a function of the latitude [5].
+Figure 1.4.: Change of cosmic radiation as a function of the latitude (adapted from Ref.
+[5]) obtained during an expedition from Amsterdam to Batavia (nowadays Jakarta).
+Note that no unit was specified in the original publication.
+The curve F corresponds to the bare measurements of an electrometer and the curve G are measurements performed with 8 cm iron shielding.
+Also along this curve the measurements obtained by J.A.
+Prins [6] for the north hemisphere are reported.
+The curve H reports the points obtained by H. Hoerlin et al. [7].

-Figure 1.5.: Same experiment performed during an aircraft flight in 1988 from Melbourne to Frankfurt [6].
+Figure 1.5.: Same experiment performed during an aircraft flight in 1988 from Melbourne to Frankfurt [8].
 Note that the radiation does not disappear near the magnetic equator, as the geomagnetic effect has a larger impact on the part of the cosmic ray with relatively low energy, i.e. the plasma coming from the sun.

-1933 First muon picture (but not correctly identified) in a Wilson cloud chamber by Kunze [7].
+1933 First muon picture (but not correctly identified) in a Wilson cloud chamber by Kunze [9].